-NARN was a part of the ongoing campaign to close down the elephant exhibit at the Woodland Park Zoo.
-Chai and Bamboo did not make it to a sanctuary, and were transferred to the Oklahoma Zoo, where Chai suffered neglect and died.
-Bamboo remains at the zoo, while a lawsuit to free her makes it’s way through the courts.
+Tragically, Chai and Bamboo did not make it to a sanctuary, and were transferred to the Oklahoma City Zoo, where we allege Chai suffered from neglect and substandard care causing her death.
+Bamboo remains at the zoo and our effort continues on her behalf.

 NARN holds protests against animal circuses and rodeos.